 Green Mountain Treatment Center uses clinical therapies and 12-step treatment to treat addiction.
 Holistic therapies, such as meditation, yoga and experiential adventure therapy, are available at this rehab.
 There’s a gym at the facility, too.
 Most insurance policies are accepted at Green Mountain Treatment Center, which provides gender-separate accommodations and programs for your comfort.
 A chef prepares nutritious meals to assist in recovery.

-New Freedom Academy, another Granite Recovery Center, is located in the beautiful countryside of Canterbury, New Hampshire.
-It’s a 20-bed facility that allows for a more intimate setting compared to large rehab centers.
+NFA Behavioral Health, another Granite Recovery Centers facility, has two locations.
+One, located in the beautiful countryside of Canterbury, New Hampshire, is a 20-bed facility that allows for a more intimate setting compared to large rehab centers.
 You can engage in fun activities like paintball, mini-golf and bowling during your stay.
-New Freedom Academy also offers holistic therapy, workshops and education programs.
+NFA Behavioral Health also offers holistic therapy, workshops and education programs.

 Clinical therapies like dialectical behavior therapy and cognitive behavior therapy are used to help patients overcome addiction.
 You’ll be given nutritious, chef-prepared meals and gender-separate living accommodations.
-With a low staff-to-client ratio and a peaceful setting, New Freedom Academy is more like a home than a medical facility.
+With a low staff-to-client ratio and a peaceful setting, NFA Behavioral Health is more like a home than a medical facility.

 Your Life Can Turn Around for the Better